mrange/PushStream6/BLOG.md

 # F# Advent 2021  Dec 08 - Fast data pipelines with F#6

-There were many interesting improvments for F#6 but one in particular caught my eye, the attribute `InlineIfLambda`.
+There were many interesting improvments in F#6 but one in particular caught my eye, the attribute `InlineIfLambda`.

 The purpose of `InlineIfLambda` is to instruct the compiler to inline the lambda argument if possible.
 One reason is potentially improved performance.

 ## Example from FSharp.Core 6

+Looking at the [Array.fs](https://github.com/dotnet/fsharp/blob/main/src/fsharp/FSharp.Core/array.fs) in the F# repository we see that the attribute is used in several places such as in `Array.iter`:

 ```fsharp
 let inline iter ([<InlineIfLambda>] action) (array: 'T[]) =